Curriculum

 Article 29: Children’s education should develop each child’s personality, talents and abilities to the fullest.
 It should encourage children to respect others, human rights and their own and other cultures.
 It should also help them learn to live peacefully, protect the environment and respect other people.

 At Bunbury Aldersey, alongside our core English and Maths basic skills, we teach through a thematic, Connected Curriculum based approach.
 This ensures that our children are able to apply their knowledge and draw meaningful links between different areas of the curriculum.
-We involve our children in planning and choosing exciting topics that will ensure they are fully engaged in their own learning.
 Our aim is to provide a curriculum which will firstly expand the pupil’s knowledge, experience and imaginative understanding, and thus his/her awareness of moral and Christian values and capacity for enjoyment, and secondly, enable the pupil to enter the world after formal education is over as an active participant in society and a responsible contributor to it, capable of achieving as much independence as possible.
 At Bunbury, the school curriculum consists of all those activities designed or encouraged within its organisational framework to provide the intellectual, emotional, personal, social, spiritual and physical development of its pupils which are central to the ‘abundant life that Jesus offers’.
 It includes not only the subject-specific curriculum, but also the ‘informal’ programme of enrichment and extra-curricular activities (i.e. the local curriculum).

 Intent: